 - Four areas are above the baseline: Specialized Procurements, RFB's > \$1 million, RFP's < \$1 million, and RFP's > \$1 million. - Additional effort is being placed on reviewing contracts extensively to confirm their alignment with the needs of the organization both operationally and to avoid dispute in the longterm.
 Concurrently new standards are being implemented to improve contract management as well as increased scope review in the initial procurement phase. - The dark-blue dashes removes outliers from the total day's calculations.
-Outliers consist of projects that encounter extraordinary demands and/or obstacles. - The analysis below tracks the previous 12 months of RFB's and RFP's separately and as a combined total (illustrating a slight increase highlighted by the aqua dashes.)
+Outliers consist of projects that encounter extraordinary demands and/or obstacles. - The analysis below tracks the previous 12 months of RFB's and RFP's separately and as a combined total (illustrating a slight decrease in length of time to complete highlighted by the aqua solid line.)